Do Different Tracking Tasks Require Different Appearance Models?: Propagation

 \subsection{Mask and Pose Propagation}

-In Section~\ref{sec:prop} we introduced the recursive mask propagation as $z_t = K_{t-1}^t z_{t-1}$.
+In Section~2.3 we introduced the recursive mask propagation as $z_t = K_{t-1}^t z_{t-1}$.
 In practice, to provide more temporal context, we use a memory bank~\cite{mast,CRW} consisting of multiple former label maps as the source label $z_m$ instead of a single label map $z_{t-1}$, \ie $z_t = K_{m}^t z_{m}$.
 More specifically, the resulting source label map is obtained by concatenating all the label maps inside the memory bank, $z_m \in [0,1]^{Ms}$, where $s$ is the spatial size of a single label map and $M$ is the size of the memory bank.
 The softmax computed for $K_m^t$ is applied over all $Ms$ points in the memory bank.
-The memory bank always includes the first frame of the video, together with the latest $M-1$ frames (we choose $M=6$).
-As suggested by MAST~\cite{mast} and CRW~\cite{CRW}, we restricts the source points considered for each target point to a local circle with radius $r=12$.
-The hyperparameter $k$ for the $k$-NN used when computing the transition matrix $K_m^t$ is set to $k=10$.
+The memory bank includes the first frame of the video, together with the latest $M-1$ frames, and we choose $M=6$.
+As suggested by MAST~\cite{mast} and CRW~\cite{CRW}, we also introduce the local attention technique, which restricts the source points considered for each target point to a local circle with radius $r=12$.
+The hyper-parameter $k$ for the $k$-NN used when computing the transition matrix $K_m^t$ is set to $k=10$.

 Propagating pose key points is cast as propagating the mask of each individual key point, represented with the widely adopted Gaussian belief maps~\cite{cpm}.
 Each Gaussian has mean equal to the corresponding keypoint's location, and variance proportional to the subject's body size $\sigma = max(\eta s_{body}, 0.5)$.
 The body size is determined by,